eclipse-jdtls/eclipse.jdt.ls/README.md

 Managing connection types
 -------------------------
-Java Language server supports socket and named pipes to communicate with the client.
-Client can communicate its preferred connection methods by setting up environment variables
+Java Language server supports sockets, named pipes, and standard streams of the server process to communicate with the client.
+Client can communicate its preferred connection methods by setting up environment variables.

-* For using named pipes set the following environment variables before starting the server.
+* To use **name pipes**  set the following environment variables before starting the server.
 ```
 STDIN_PIPE_NAME --> where client reads from
 STDOUT_PIPE_NAME --> where client writes to
 ```
-* For using plain sockets set the following environment variables before starting the server.
+* To use **plain sockets** set the following environment variables before starting the server.
 ```
 STDIN_PORT --> client reads